TamimiGitHub/solace-terraform-provisioning/README.md

 ## Steps

 1. `npm run config`: Query the configuration for the target messaging service from Event Portal
-1. `npm run config`: Generate the terraform configuration files
+1. `npm run generate`: Generate the terraform configuration files
 1. All configuration files are stored in the `terraform-config` directory